 Note: Objects of maximum hight limits require specialized loading docks with recessed floors to load containers.
 If loading on a flat surface, the lift's max hight limitation is only 1.68 meters (5ft 6in).

-Located aft of the cargo lift room at the very aft of the ship's " tail".
-This compartment houses from fore to aft: main hyperdrive, backup hyperdrive, 2 ion drives, 2 thrusters, and aft hyperdrive booster module.
+Located aft of the cargo lift room at the very aft of the ship's “tail”.
+This compartment houses the ship's main hyperdrive, backup hyperdrive, main ion drives, main thrusters, aft hyperdrive booster modules, and inertial dampener.
+Floor grilles in this area allow for access beneath these systems for inspection and maintenance.
+The following standard equipment is installed in this compartment:

 Unless otherwise noted, this deck has a maximum ceiling height of 2.29 meters (7ft 6in) headroom in the cockpit, and docking arms.
 The rest of the upper deck is mostly crawlspaces with little more than 3' of headroom.
 The bulk of the 720’s upper deck store the ship's fuel and consumables.
 Descriptions of its various rooms and compartments are listed below.